Wayfinder Closed Beta Test (“CBT”) Privacy Notice

 Personal Information we Collect.
 In the preceding 12 months, we collected the following categories of personal information about California consumers.
 We do not sell personal information.

-Disclosed for business purposes to the following categories of third parties:: All categories listed below.
+Disclosed for business purposes to the following categories of third parties:

-Sold to following categories of third parties:: All categories listed below.
+Sold to following categories of third parties:

-Categories of Personal Information: Internet or other electronic network activity information (such as browsing history, search history, interactions with a website, email, application, or advertisement)
+Internet or other electronic network activity information (such as browsing history, search history, interactions with a website, email, application, or advertisement)

-Sold to following categories of third parties:: All categories listed below.
+All categories listed below.

-Categories of Personal Information: Geolocation information
+Geolocation information

-Sold to following categories of third parties:: All categories listed below.
+All categories listed below.

-Categories of Personal Information: Inferences drawn from the above information about your predicted characteristics and preferences
+Inferences drawn from the above information about your predicted characteristics and preferences

-Sold to following categories of third parties:: All categories listed below.
+All categories listed below.

-Categories of Personal Information: Other information about you that is linked to the personal information above
+Other information about you that is linked to the personal information above

-Sold to following categories of third parties:: All categories listed below.
+All categories listed below.

 Categories of Sources.
 We collect personal information from the following categories of sources: